 John’s interest in photography began when he was thirteen during a trip to see his father in New York City.
 He was given a Pentax Spotmatic, a bicycle and ten dollars a day.
-Roaming the streets of New York, John shot thirty rolls of film.
+Roaming the streets of New York while his dad was at work, John shot thirty rolls of film.

 John’s work in documentaries, commercials and promos has taken him all over the world.
 He has worked in Asia, Africa, Europe and South America, and the Arctic.
 He has been awarded 8 Emmys for his work over the last 10 years.

-For the last seven years, John has had a critical role in shaping HBO Sports’ series, 24/7, which documents days in the lives of athletes in boxing, auto racing and hockey.
+John has had a critical role in shaping HBO Sports’ series, 24/7, which documents days in the lives of athletes in boxing, auto racing and hockey.
 The show has redefined sports documentary and has been recognized by the Academy of Television Arts and Sciences numerous times.
 24/7 has won over 20 Emmys with 2 in Cinematography.
-His work has also been nominated 12 times.
+His work has also been nominated 13 times.

 John never developed those thirty rolls of film.
 After years in his mother’s freezer, they were accidentally thrown away.
 The mystery of what was on those rolls has informed his professional career to this day.